 1. Elevate your onboarding process

 Research suggests that as many as 63% of new fitness members stop attending within 3 months of joining.
+Likewise, UK data for brand-new gym members, indicates that 1 in 10 will have quit within 90 days of their first membership agreement starting.

 The percentage may look different for your business.
 Yet, this stat shows that helping new members get into the habit of visiting when joining is vital.